tigera-solutions/cc-eks-egress-gw/README.md

       Check the test host terminal.
 The packets captured with tcpdump shows the **node IP address** as source IP for the incomming packet.

     - II.
-Test w/ egress-gw
+Now let's test the acess to the test host using the egress gateway `red`, previouly created.

       Open a third terminal and load the environment variables: